 The Sustainable Food Places network makes up over 80 food partnerships from across the UK.
 (View the network map here)

 We are lucky here in Lewes District to be neighboured with Brighton and Hove Food Partnership, one of the first (started in 2003) and certainly one that leads the way in good-practice having gained their Gold Award accreditation in 2020.
 There is a corridor of food partnerships spreading across Sussex with work being done on connecting food systems all across the south coast.
-This Case Study by Sustainable Food Places brings together the work of the East Sussex Food Partnerships (Eastbourne, Hasting and Wealden & Rother).
-All four E.Sussex food partnerships received funding from East Sussex County Council and Public Health in 2020 to develop action plans for more food secure and resilient districts that champion food justice & equality.
+This Case Study by Sustainable Food Places brings together the work of the East Sussex Food Partnerships (Lewes District, Eastbourne, Hasting and Wealden & Rother).
+All four E.Sussex food partnerships received funding from East Sussex County Council and Public Health in 2020 to develop action plans for more food secure and resilient districts that champion food justice, equality & sustainability.